vmware-tanzu-learning/shipkin-course/units/guides/lab-acceptance/index.md

 # Purpose

-Complete this checklist before accepting stories that create new labs or modify existing labs.
+Go through this list before accepting stories that create new labs or modify existing labs.

 # Lab acceptance